joelvaneenwyk/huginn-wiki/Deploying-on-aws-or-virtualbox-using-vagrant-and-chef-solo.md

     vagrant up ec2 --provider=aws

-Now you can point your browser to public DNS of the EC2 server in order to access it.
+Now you can point your browser to URL of the EC2 server in order to access it.
 Huginn will be at `/home/huginn/huginn`.
 A new user called `huginn` will be created with username `huginn` and password `huginn`.
 To ssh into ec2:

     vagrant ssh ec2